 Everyone agrees: grill marks = flavor.
 The brown crust that forms due to the exposure of meat to high heat (Maillard reaction) produces the most flavorful bites.
 So why are we happy with food that only has strips of flavor?
 What if we could have all-over flavor?
 We can!
 The Slow ‘N Sear and the Cold Grate Technique make it both possible and incredibly easy.

 …and HELLO! to all over sear and fantastic flavor!

 Why are we so used to grill marks?

 It’s no surprise that we’ve learned to think that a grill-marked steak looks delicious.
 Most grills (even in restaurants) don’t get hot enough to deliver an all-over sear to the food.
 Instead, they rely on the heat from the cooking grate to do most of the cooking.
 The meat touching the grate gets nice and browned but the rest of the surface just gets cooked without any additional flavor.
-This is why you usually see tan banding around the outside edges of a grill-marked steak when you cut into it rather than the wall-to-wall red (assuming you like your steak medium rare) you get with the Cold Grate Technique.
+This is why you usually see tan banding around the outside edges of a grill-marked steak when you cut into it rather than the wall-to-wall color you get with the Cold Grate Technique.

 - The fully walled basket keeps coals away from the kettle wall so heat stays inside the grill

 - The slightly angled walls of the basket encourages even burn of fuel and concentrates heat